sekharlee/lee_suggestify/README.md

   ## Features:
 	Use only input data from the input tags
-	It contains sql, login sql, SSTI, XSS, CSV injextion Payloads
+	It contains sql, login sql, SSTI, XSS, CSV injection Payloads

   ## Upcoming Features:
 	Take input from textarea tag
-	By show the payloads based on vulnerability name it is typed like xss, sql etc Upload own/latest payloads by user.
+	Show the payloads based on vulnerability name it is typed like xss, sql etc Upload own/latest payloads by the user.